apache/dolphinscheduler/docs/docs/en/guide/parameter/priority.md

 DolphinScheduler has three parameter types:

-* [Global Parameter](global.md): parameters defined at the workflow define page
+* [Global Parameter](global.md): parameters defined at the workflow define page.
-* [Parameter Context](context.md): parameters passed by upstream task nodes
+* [Parameter Context](context.md): parameters passed by upstream task nodes.
 * [Local Parameter](local.md): parameters belong to its node, which is the parameters defined by the user in [Custom Parameters].
 The user can define part of the parameters when creating workflow definitions.

-Due to there are multiple sources of the parameter value, there will raise parameter priority issues when the parameter name is the same.
-The priority of DolphinScheduler parameters from high to low is: `Local Parameter > Parameter Context > Global Parameter`
+As there are multiple sources of the parameter value, it will raise parameter priority issues when the parameter name is the same.
+The priority of DolphinScheduler parameters from high to low is: `Local Parameter > Parameter Context > Global Parameter`.

 In the case of upstream tasks can pass parameters to the downstream, there may be multiple tasks upstream that pass the same parameter name: